 There are a few ways you may be able to prove that your spouse has a criminal past:

-- Contact law enforcement: You may be able to contact law enforcement agencies in the areas where your spouse has lived to see if they have a criminal history.
-This may require making public records request or contacting the agency directly.
+Contact law enforcement: You may be able to contact law enforcement agencies in the areas where your spouse has lived to see if they have a criminal history.
+This may require making public records requests or contacting the agency directly.

 It is important to keep in mind that any information you gather about your spouse’s criminal history will likely need to be presented as evidence in court in order to be considered by the judge.
 If you are involved in a child custody case, for example, and you are trying to prove that your spouse is unfit due to their criminal history, you will need to present this information to the court in order to support your argument.

 Sexual abuse is any type of sexual activity that is non-consensual or forced, or that occurs between individuals who are not capable of giving their consent.
 This can include activities such as rape, sexual assault, and sexual exploitation.

 Some specific examples of sexual abuse may include: